 Rights of Nature

 During the last two decades, the connections between nature, human beings, and law have become a relevant object of study around the globe.
 The constitutionalization of rights of nature in Bolivia and Ecuador, along with the recognition of the rights of rivers in New Zealand and Canada and of a lake in India are exemplary cases that have attracted the attention of legal scholars both in the Global North and South.
 The worldwide movement has also reached Europe, where the implementation of rights of nature is being discussed and pursued in several countries.
 This ground-breaking approach has sparked the interest of Institute director Ralf Michaels and of Daniel Bonilla, professor of law at the Universidad de los Andes, Colombia.
-The two will be serving as general rapporteurs for the topic “Global Legal Pluralism – Rights of Nature” as part of the upcoming twenty-first General Congress of the International Academy of Comparative Law.
+The two served as general rapporteurs for the topic “Global Legal Pluralism – Rights of Nature” as part of the twenty-first General Congress of the International Academy of Comparative Law.

 Studying the rights of nature allows for an examination of four topics of particular interest for comparative law and global legal pluralism: the processes of cross-fertilization between national legal systems; the interaction, clash, and mutual influence between national legal systems and international law; the relationships between transnational theoretical discourse, international law, and national legal systems; and the geopolitics of legal knowledge.